 of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Ashburay include Ashburnham, Asbury, Astbury, Ashburner, Ashbourn, Ashburn, Ashburnam, Ashburham, Ashbourne and many more.

 Early Notables of the Ashburay family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Ashburay Notables in all our PDF Extended History products and printed products wherever possible.
+Joseph Ashbury (1638-1720), was an English actor and theatrical manager.
+"Born in London in 1638, he was of good family, educated at Eton, and entered...
+Another 87 words (6 lines of text) are included under the topic Early Ashburay Notables in all our PDF Extended History products and printed products wherever possible.